jeffinnes/100-days-of-code/r1-log.md

 ### R1D12
 I decided the next project I want to tackle is building a CLI to manage the firewall on my Digital Ocean account.
 I ended spending most of my time reading about ways to build a CLI but I did get the repo and basic files in place.
 I'll start actually coding it tomorrow.

+### R1D13
+I lied.
+I didn't really start coding the CLI project today.
+I had to do some after hours server updates for work and was just too tired to trust any code I write.
+Instead I spent time checking out some of the packages various tool recommended.
+Commander.js and Inquirer.js look like they will provide the functionality I'm looking for but I'm not quite sure what to do about cred storage yet.